WHO IS DAWN,

 The fight to protect our planet

-Dawns ethos is not to completely ban plastics, that would be impossible and in fact some plastics play an important part in the modern world.
-The idea is to reduce waste of any kind, try to be less of a throw away society and choose products that use less single use packaging in particular single use plastics.
+Despite the fundraising effort now aimed at a new charity.
+Dawn continues to encourage people to reduce waste, try to be less of a throw away society and choose products that use less single use packaging in particular single use plastics.

 "If everyone makes a small change, together we can make a huge difference"